-NURSING DEPARTMENT
+NURSING PROGRAMS

 The nursing department faculty is committed to enhance the knowledge and prepare graduates to become leaders in nursing, ready to provide caring, holistic and quality nursing services in a variety of settings and with diverse populations.
 The programs under this department are designed to prepare graduates to occupy positions at an entry level in the government and the private sector in areas related to the nursing profession.
-The Department offers an Associate's Degree in Nursing as well as a Bachelor's Degree in Science in Nursing.
+The Department offers an Associate's Degree in Nursing, a Bachelor's Degree in Science in Nursing, including the RN to BSN option, as well as Master's Degrees in Science in Nursing with specialty in Education, specialty in Medical-Surgical with Role in Education, and specialty in Medical-Surgical with Role in Management and Executive Leadership.